Connecting to a source IMAP server

 Once the installation of CodeTwo Office 365 Migration is finished, you have to choose a source environment from which the data will be pulled and migrated to selected mailboxes in target Office 365.
 This article describes how to connect to a source IMAP server.

 You must be aware that to migrate via IMAP you need to have credentials in hand for all accounts you are about to migrate.
 In one of the further configuration steps you will be asked to provide them in a form of a CSV file.
 It is not possible to provide only a whole organization administrator's credentials to access other users' mailboxes via IMAP due to the IMAP protocol limitations.

-One of the most popular free as well as paid email accounts provider is Google with their Gmail and Google Apps (Gapps).
+One of the most popular free as well as paid email accounts provider is Google with their Gmail service.
 Follow the steps below to be able to migrate from Google via IMAP:

 - Now, go to your mail account Settings > Forwarding and POP/IMAP.
 Again, you can use the direct link: https://mail.google.com/mail/u/0/#settings/fwdandpop.

-- Under IMAP Access select radio button Enable IMAP and click Save Changes.
+- In the IMAP Access section, select the Enable IMAP option and click Save Changes.

-- Go to Labels tab and check boxes Show in IMAP by the names of labels you want to be migrated.
+- Go to the Labels tab and select the Show in IMAP checkboxes next to the names of labels you want to migrate.

-If you do not enable Show in IMAP option, items labeled with such labels will not be migrated, unless they happen to be labeled twice or more and those other labels are visible via IMAP.
+If you do not enable the Show in IMAP option, items with such labels will not be migrated, unless they happen to be labeled twice or more and those other labels are made visible via IMAP.

 Google's Labels are visible as folders when accessing via IMAP.
-Therefore, after migrating via IMAP you will have as many mailbox folders in the target mailbox as you have labels in your Google account.
+Therefore, after migrating via IMAP, you can have as many folders in the target mailbox as many labels you have in your Google account.
 For example, if you select the Show in IMAP option for 3 labels, as described in point 6 above, you will have 3 additional folders in the target mailbox, named as these labels.

 Items that are labeled with multiple labels will be migrated to each of the corresponding target folders.
-For example, if one of your emails is labeled with Important and Starred too, and both of these were enabled Show in IMAP option, after migration you will find a copy of this email in target mailbox Important folder as well as in Starred folder.
+For example, if one of your emails is labeled as Important and Starred, and for both these labels the Show in IMAP option is enabled, after the migration you will find two copies of this email in your target mailbox: in the Important folder as well as in the Starred folder.

 Pretty much any mail server is supported as a source of migration, providing that IMAP access is enabled and you are able to provide a list of credentials to access users' mailboxes.
 However, see the below notes for a few most popular mail services: